yukiko0219/teamExercise/proposal.md

 *  get_info(): Get the informations on the input data(Meeting assignments/completions e.t.c) from the stdin and store/update the info on a separate data.txt file
 Testing: Prepare various set of input data and test if the data.txt files are generated accordingly

 * update(): update the nodes on of priority queue based on new data from data.txt
 Testing: Prepare different set of data.txt and test if update() update the PQ accordingly.
 Use dequeue() to check if the memebers are stored in the appropriate order.

 * assign_meeting(date date) :assign meetings on a specific date
-Testing: prepare different set of dates and test if assing_meeting()
+Testing: prepare different set of dates and test if assing_meeting update ArrayList<Meeting> meetings accordingly

 * assign_tasks(string member_name, string taskname) :assign a specific task to a member